csd1100/terrainium/README.md

     - `-s|--set-biome <name>` - set default `biome`.
 Cannot be used with other options.
     - `-b|--biome <biome_value>` - biome to update.
 Updates default if `default`
       is used.
 Updates terrain if `none` is used.
+Will update currently active terrain if `current` is used.
 Cannot be used with `-n` flag.
     - `-n|--new <new>` creates a new biome with `name`.
 If `-e`|`-a` are passed with this, the environment variable and alias will be set for the new biome.
       Cannot be used with `-b` flag.